MarianaMaksimiv/InvoiceWorker/README.md

 # InvoiceWorker

-The application consumes an event feed which Xero provides and creates a custom text file for each newly created invoice.
+The application consumes an Invoice event feed which Xero provides and creates a custom text file for each newly created invoice.
-It is fault resistant, follows all of the best practices and is a maintainable codebase that will last.

 ## Local Setup